Netanyahu sending security adviser to U.S. for talks on Iran deal

 Israel's parliamentary opposition leader Isaac Herzog urged Netanyahu to reduce tensions with Washington over the Iran deal.

-Netanyahu should minimise confrontation with the Obama administration "and restore the intimate dialogue with the leaders of the big powers", Herzog, the newly elected head of Israel's left-of-centre Labour Party, told Israel Radio.
+Netanyahu should minimize confrontation with the Obama administration "and restore the intimate dialogue with the leaders of the big powers", Herzog, the newly elected head of Israel's left-of-centre Labour Party, told Israel Radio.

-Iran and six world powers clinched the deal on Sunday to curb the Iranian nuclear programme in exchange for initial sanctions relief, signalling the start of a game-changing rapprochement that they say will reduce the risk of a wider Middle East war.
+Iran and six world powers clinched the deal on Sunday to curb the Iranian nuclear program in exchange for initial sanctions relief, signaling the start of a game-changing rapprochement that they say will reduce the risk of a wider Middle East war.

 The agreement, which halts Iran's most sensitive nuclear activity, its higher-grade enrichment of uranium, was tailored as a package of confidence-building steps towards reducing decades of tension and ultimately creating a more stable, secure Middle East.